AMPABLE/ampable/contracts/README.md

 - **Frontend Integration:** How the UI interacts with smart contract functions, including views and transactions.
 - **Security Considerations:** Addressing potential vulnerabilities and mitigation strategies.

-I’ll put everything together and provide the README shortly.

 # Smart Contract Deployment and Integration Guide